zlovtnik/rcl/src/eip.md

 - **JavaScript**: Via `quickjs` or `deno_core` - modern syntax, extensive libraries
 - Language selection configured per transformation

+> **Security Note**: Only Rhai is covered by the full security review described in sections 991–1000.
+Lua (`rlua`) and JavaScript (`quickjs`/`deno_core`) have different sandboxing characteristics and require separate security audits before production use.
+Host-function and resource access (filesystem, network, timers, etc.) must be explicitly controlled and documented per-language.
+See follow-up audit and configuration guidance for implementation details.

 #### Rhai Integration Pattern

 Complete implementation example for Rhai engine integration: